Decorative page content supporting image

 • Delay accurate diagnosis

-The FDA has not yet issued a formal warning or label update, but it is evaluating whether regulatory action is needed—including the possibility of updating Dupixent’s safety labeling.
+As of now, the FDA has not issued a formal boxed warning, but it is evaluating whether updates to Dupixent’s safety labeling are needed.

 Meet Our Dupixent Attorneys